 Category: Newsletter

-This Pontiac Teacher is Taking Personalized Learning to a Different Level
+This Teacher is Taking Personalized Learning to a Different Level

-For English teacher Mr. Washington, the road to Flex High School in Pontiac was anything but traditional.
+For English teacher Mr. Washington, the road to Flex High School was anything but traditional.
 With nearly two decades of teaching abroad and a passion for connecting with students, Mr. Washington brings a global perspective and a feel for education that connects with every student walking into his classroom.
-Born and raised in […]
+Born and raised in the Detroit […]

 Written by on April 23, 2025